About

 In Indonesia, under license from the local authorities, AWW conducted a series of long survey expeditions at the Bangka Strait, Banka-Belitung area and parts of Java.
 A training program in remote sensing survey techniques for the BUDPAR (Ministry of Culture) staff was organised including the donation of remote sensing equipment.
 An archaeological reconnaissance mission at a late 16th century wreck site off Java, where a spectacular cargo of Ming porcelain from the Wanli period lies, perfectly illustrates one of the threats to Underwater Cultural Heritage in Indonesia, where wreck sites are constantly pillaged and looted at an ever growing scale.

-On the brand front, House of Brands, a subsidiary company of the Hamburg based Otto Group, took control of the Arqueonautas fashion brand and brought in the North American actor, Kevin Costner, as a partner in the venture and brand ambassador.
+On the brand front, House of Brands, a subsidiary company of the Hamburg based Otto Group, took in 2007 control of the Arqueonautas fashion brand and brought in the North American actor, Kevin Costner, as a partner in the venture and brand ambassador.
 An expansion plan was decided and is being implemented, with the creation of a network of flagship stores and a drive into new international markets.
-New levels of marketing cooperation between the Arqueonautas fashion brand and the archaeological activities of AWW were also agreed and set in motion.MOZ Artefacts_08b
+New levels of marketing cooperation between the Arqueonautas fashion brand and the archaeological activities of AWW were also agreed and set in motion.

-Meanwhile, a survey and reconnaissance mission was conducted in Brazil in cooperation with the local Barra Sul NGO, at a wreck site near the south channel of Santa Catarina bay.
+A survey and reconnaissance mission was conducted in Brazil in cooperation with the local Barra Sul NGO, at a wreck site near the south channel of Santa Catarina bay.
 This expedition that took place in 2010, led to the identification of the San Esteban shipwreck which sank in 1583 and was part of an important Spanish fleet commanded by Sarmiento de Gamboa and Diego Flores Valdez, on its way to build two fortified settlements along the Strait of Magellan.
-To date, the San Esteban is the oldest European wreck site ever found in Brazil.
+To date, the San Esteban is the oldest European wreck site ever found in Brazil.MOZ Artefacts_08b

 Always open to new archaeological challenges, in 2013, AWW organised a survey expedition at the Ammersee Lake in Bavaria, Germany, trying to locate the wreckage of a rare Dornier airplane from the end of WWII.
-Although the target wasn’t found, it opened a new area of research and archaeological practice for AWW.8reales
+Although the target wasn’t found, it opened a new area of research and archaeological practice for AWW.